DNPLab/DNPLab/docs/source/hydrationGUI.rst

 Processing a single topspin data folder, either a 1D spectrum or 2D inversion recovery
 ======================================================================================

 To work on a single topspin spectrum use the **Get Directory** button to select a numbered folder containing a single spectrum, either 1D or 2D.
 You may make adjustments to the data phase and integration window using the sliders and edit box or the windowing linewidth using the edit box.
 Use the “Optimize” checkboxes to search for and apply the “optimal” parameters.
 For inversion recovery experiments the yellow markers in the top right hand plot are the imaginary parts of the integrals.
 The optimal integration window parameters and phase should result in all of these points occurring close to 0.
+See :ref:`dnpFit <dnpFit>` for the T\ :sub:`1` fit function.

 .. figure:: _static/images/hydrationGUI_importing_1d_2d.png
     :width: 720